chmitch/AIAdjacent/Student/03-CognitiveServices.md

 ## Prerequisities

-1. [Challenge 2 - Working with Data in Power BI](./02-Dataflows.md) should be done successfuly.
+1. [Challenge 2 - Working with Data in Power BI](./02-Dataflows.md) should be done successfully.

 ## Introduction